eugene-sy/eugene-sy.github.io/_posts/2015-06-09-remote-1st-month.md

 At the beginning I started to work without any timeboxes, just getting work done.
 I got up, had breakfast and started to work until I fell asleep.
 If you start behaving like this, you'll get burned out really quick.
 I started felling myself tired in about a week.

 It really requires staying power not to work all the time.
 I allways remind myself to complete not only job tasks but also side projects and housework.
-Also I feel myself better when spending time walking and doing workouts.
+Also I feel myself better when spend time walking and doing workouts.

 Remote work with flexible work hours teaches to manage your time and really frees some time for you to do something you like.

+## Challenge #4: Work place and tools

+It really takes a lot of time to build your workplace.
+In office you get your table and PC for free and you cannot change almost anything.
+I work from home now and have ability to do alomost anything I need to make my workplace comfortable.
+There are lots of articles in the Internet where questions of ergonomics, comfort and health are discussed.
+I just admit that it's not so simple topic.

+The same is about your tools: you can and must use as much tools as you need to achieve productivity.
+No one can force you to use Eclipse instead of IDEA, for example.
+Invest in your tools and be prepared to change and improve them.